4 Common Money Mistakes that College Students Often Make

 Using a credit card responsibly can have a range of benefits—it allows you to start building your credit history early, as reported by CNBC Select, and many credit cards also come with perks and rewards that can save you money in the long run.

-4. Mistake Four: Putting off Money Management until After Graduation
+Mistake #4: Putting off Money Management until After Graduation

 Both Hamilton and Bertman admitted that they only started paying serious attention to their finances—whether it be saving, budgeting, investing, and being on top of student loan repayments—when they graduated from college.
 And while both of them ended up building strong financial foundations (and eventually decided to teach others how to do the same), they say that college students should start managing whatever money they have as soon as possible.